-Each output, labeled MISC1, MISC2, and MISC3 may be set for one of the five choices available.
+Each output, labeled MISC1, MISC2, and MISC3 may be set for one of the four choices available.

-In the diagram below, the MISC3 jumper has been set for HUM (humidification) operation, the MISC2 jumper has been set for DEHUM (dehumidification) operation, and the MISC1 jumper has been set for PROG (programmable) operation.
+In the diagram below, the MISC3 jumper has been set for HUM (humidification) operation, the MISC2 jumper has been set for DEHUM (dehumidification) operation, and the MISC1 jumper has been set for Y2 (second stage cooling) operation.